 Adding automation to social media marketing processes might be best suited for larger, growing, or enterprise companies rather than small businesses.
 Why?
 Well, the point of social media management solutions is to simplify the processes by which marketers engage users on multiple platforms, and typically, larger companies have higher follower counts and engagement across their social platforms.

-Social media management software like Hootsuite and Sprout Social lead the pack in terms of ease of use for managing multiple social media accounts (Twitter, Facebook, LinkedIn, etc.) by allowing users to schedule when their content should be posted, track conversations, and track the success of posted content.
+Social media management software lead the pack in terms of ease of use for managing multiple social media accounts (Twitter, Facebook, LinkedIn, etc.) by allowing users to schedule when their content should be posted, track conversations, and track the success of posted content.